amerkurev/scrapper/README.md

 Some errors do not have a detailed description in the response to the request.
 In this case, you should refer to the log of the Docker container to investigate the cause of the error.

 ### GET /newsfeed?url=...
 To collect links to news articles on the main pages of websites, use a different query on the `/newsfeed` endpoint.
 The query parameters are similar, but the [Readability settings](#readability-settings) are not required for this query because no text is extracted.
-Instead, use the Newsfeed parser which has its own set of parameters.
+Instead, the Newsfeed parser is used, which has its own set of parameters.
 A description of these parameters is provided below.

 #### Newsfeed parser settings
 | Parameter               | Description                                                                                                                                                                                                                                                                                         | Default |